Setting up computing resources

 Launching JupyterLab

-While launching JupyterLab from the Anaconda Navigator is fine, I generally prefer to launch it from the command line on my own machine.
+You can launch JupyterLab via your operating system’s terminal program (Terminal on macOS and PowerShell on Windows).
 If you are on a Mac, open the Terminal program.
 You can do this hitting Command + space bar and searching for “terminal.”
 Using Windows, you should launch PowerShell.
 You can do this by hitting Windows + R and typing “powershell” in the text box.

 Once you have a terminal or PowerShell window open, you will have a prompt.
 At the prompt, type